katiektea/100-days-of-code/log.md

 I started to work with Python and so that was something new.

 ### Day 22: May 20, 20202 ###
-"Continued my Bootcamp course, jumped into JS methods, objects, DOM.
+Continued my Bootcamp course, jumped into JS methods, objects, DOM.

 Most of the day was working with working on my JS to do list and debugging my code!